This post was first published in 2017 but has been updated in 2019 with the most recent information on paragliding San Gil.

-After about an hour long bus ride, we arrived at the take off site in the Chicamocha Canyon, where Paravolar Colombia’s pilots immediately proceeded to set up the equipment to get us up in the air as quickly as possible.
+After about an hour-long bus ride, we arrived at the take off-site in the Chicamocha Canyon, where Paravolar Colombia’s pilots immediately proceeded to set up the equipment to get us up in the air as quickly as possible.
 They were quick and focused and within minutes paragliders from Paravolar Colombia and a number of other companies commenced their flights.

 The flight order was done by weight, so I (Oksana) was one of the first in the group.
-I didn’t have enough time to reflect on what was about the happen and to let the full scope of my fear to really set in.
+I didn’t have enough time to reflect on what was about to happen and to let the full scope of my fear really set in.
 Within just a few seconds I was strapped in and told to “corre corre corre” (run in Spanish).
 The wind scooped us up and before I even had a chance to comprehend what was happening, we were up in the sky…

 “Jorman is the best pilot we have.
-He’s been flying since he was 12 years old and is now a paragliding instructor”, proudly explained Yadira, the manager of Paravolar Colombia that morning.
+He’s been flying since he was 12 years old and is now a paragliding instructor,” proudly explained Yadira, the manager of Paravolar Colombia that morning.
 “You’ll be in great hands”.

-“Muy tranquilo” I told Jorman, fascinated by how calm and smooth the flight was compared to my expectations.
+“Muy tranquilo,” I told Jorman, fascinated by how calm and smooth the flight was compared to my expectations.
 How calm.

-“You like adrenaline?”, he responded in English conscious of my limited Spanish.
+“You like adrenaline?” he responded in English conscious of my limited Spanish.

-“Si”, I nodded.
+“Si.”
+I nodded.